 - A higher down payment is required to avoid mortgage insurance

 How to Decide Between the Two

 If you’re a low-income borrower or have a low credit score, then an FHA loan may be the right choice for you.
-Just make sure you can afford the mortgage insurance and monthly mortgage payments.
+Just make sure you can afford the mortgage insurance and monthly mortgage payment.

 If you have a credit score of 620 or higher and can afford a bigger down payment, a conventional mortgage is probably the best option for you.
 And if your credit score is 720 or higher, you’ll likely find that conventional mortgages are the more affordable option.

 The best place to start is by talking to a mortgage broker and having them walk you through your options.
-Or if you’re interested in learning more, you can check out the following resources:
+Or, if you’re interested in learning more, you can check out the following resources:

 FHA Loans vs. Conventional Loans FAQs

 Which is better: an FHA or a conventional loan?

 It depends on various factors, such as your credit score, down payment, and DTI ratio.
 Typically, FHA loans are available to borrowers with less-than-perfect credit and low down payments.